ds-oliveira/rest-api/README.md

 module.exports = User
 ```

-It's time to build our service module, with its methods!
+It's time to build our service module with its methods!

 ### `rest-api/services/user/index.js`